Four best-kept secrets to experiencing the Grand Canyon and finding a parking space, a pool and nightlife.

 The bonus?
 There are ambassadors at the bus stops, so they can help travelers with questions while they wait for the shuttle bus.
 These ambassadors can tell you about National Park Service programs, sunset/sunrise spots, which hotels have availability, where to eat and local tour opportunities.

 Not convinced traffic will be bad?
 Don’t take our word for it.
 Head to the Grand Canyon Chamber & Visitor’s Bureau across from the IMAX where a live web cam is fixed on the entrance stations.
 You’ll see the screen when you walk in.

-“Ridership was up 29 percent in May, June and July of this year,” says Laura Chastain, general manager of the Grand Canyon Chamber & Visitor’s Bureau.
+“Ridership was up 29 percent in May, June and July in 2017,” says Laura Chastain, general manager of the Grand Canyon Chamber & Visitor’s Bureau.
 “I think us having a feed in our office showing people how crazy traffic can be has made a difference.”

 Cool Off in the Pool

 If you’re looking to cool off at the end of your day in the Grand Canyon, consider staying in Tusayan for the night.
 Each of the six hotels in town have pools, either indoor or outdoor.
 None in the park has them.
 Plus, you’ll discover more nightlife in this small town on the edge of the park from live music and TVs broadcasting sporting events to an arcade and bowling alley in the Best Western Premier Grand Canyon Squire Inn.